Munitions

 Sources: GBU-15 Guided Bomb Unit Fact Sheet

-3. Legacy version enters service
+8. Enhanced version enters combat service

 Sources: GBU-15 Guided Bomb Unit Fact Sheet